The Do’s and Don’ts of Planning a Trip to Kauai

 DON’T

 Pack suits or stilettos.
-Though there are nice restaurants and fun clubs to discover on Kauai, they do not require a black-tie dress code.
+Though there are nice restaurants to discover on Kauai, they do not require a black-tie dress code.
 Men can stick to a button-down or polo and skip the heavy dress shoes, and no one enjoys wearing spike heels in such close proximity to the sand.
 It gives one a sinking feeling . . .

 Leaving bulky items behind will not only save you from lugging stuff that will just sit in your hotel closet, it could also save you that overweight luggage fee.